Agreement to Mediate

 CONFLICT OF INTEREST

-It is understood and agreed that the mediator may have, or the firm of Benson Percival Brown, where Michael Schmidt is a partner may still be, counsel to an insurer involved in the dispute.
+It is understood and agreed that the mediator may have in the past been counsel to an insurer involved in the dispute.
 If this issue causes a concern, enquiries should be made on this issue at the time of mediation booking.
 Often times, the insurer involved in the matter is not disclosed to the mediator.

 INADMISSIBILITY AND CONFIDENTIALITY